kestal/univers/Magic/About magic.md

 The praeter is a part, a dimension of the universe, whose mechanics and relation to the physical universe are not well understood.
 Those who can feel the praeter have access to a whole variety of unnatural abilities called magic.

-But its access is difficult though eased by bridges displayed around the world, in the form of static places or jumpy streams.
+But its access is difficult though eased by bridges displayed around the world in the form of jumpy streams.
 Note that people aren't born with some gift to perform magic.
 So anyone could basically become a wizard.